Sparse Variational Student-t Processes for Heavy-tailed Modeling: The Gaussian and Student-t Processes

 \subsection{Student-t Processes}

-A Student-t Process (TP) \cite{shah2014student, solin2015state} extends the Gaussian Process (GP) \cite{seeger2004gaussian} by using the multivariate Student-t distribution, which has heavier tails to better handle outliers and extreme values.
-The degree of freedom parameter, \( \nu \), controls the tail weight, converging to a Gaussian distribution as \( \nu \) approaches infinity.
-By adjusting \( \nu \), TPs can model various tail behaviors, providing greater flexibility than GPs.
-Mathematically, the multivariate Student-t distribution is defined as follows: \begin{definition} The multivariate Student-t distribution with $\nu \in \mathbb{R}_{+}/\left[0,2\right]$ degrees of freedom, mean vector $\boldsymbol{\mu}$ and correlation matrix $\mathbf{R}$ is defined as:
+The Student-t process is built on the multivariate Student-t distribution \cite{shah2014student, solin2015state}, and provides heavier tails than the GP controlled by a degree of freedom parameter $\nu > 2$.
+As $\nu \to \infty$, the TP converges to the GP, enabling flexible modeling of various tail behaviors.
+The multivariate Student-t distribution with $\nu > 2$ degrees of freedom, mean $\boldsymbol{\mu}\in\mathbb{R}^n$, and scaled covariance $\mathbf{R}\in\mathbb{S}^n_{++}$ has the density function